steinnes/steinn.org/content/post/flask-statsd.md

 At QuizUp, one of the lessons I learned, and I've openly <a href="https://speakerdeck.com/steinnes/quizup-zero-to-a-million-users-in-8-days?slide=16">spoken of</a>
 is the importance of metrics and instrumenting code, specifically using StatsD and <a href="http://www.datadog.com">Datadog</a> is my preferred service for making those metrics visible and reacting to them.
-The way we did this there was mainly in two ways:
+We generally did this using a combination of two techniques:

 1. A fairly ingenious view decorator which took the metric name as a paremeter, wrapped a Flask view and and emitted a statsd timing for the view.
 Instant